riaj0224/ObjectRecognition_Nuts_v_Screws/README.md

 Special thanks to the [TFODCourse](https://github.com/nicknochnack/TFODCourse) repository by [Nicknochnack](https://github.com/nicknochnack), which provided valuable guidance and resources for this project, they had a heavy impact on the project.
 You can watch a helpful YouTube video from the repository [here](https://www.youtube.com/watch?v=yqkISICHH-U).

-## :raising_hand: Contributing

-Contributions to this project are welcome.
-If you have any suggestions, please open an issue or submit a pull request.

 ## :page_facing_up: License

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute the code for educational or commercial purposes.